R1ckyH/ChatBridgeReforged/doc/plugin.md

 - For the `info` parameter in `on_message` don't modify it, just only read it
 - Call `server.add_help_message()` in `on_load()` to add some necessary tips for your plugin so the player can use `!!help` command to know about your plugin **TODO**
 - Keep the environment clean.
 Store your data files in a custom folder in `plugins/`, your config file in `config/` folder and your log file in `log/` folder will be a good choice
-- `on_unload()` allows you to have as many time as you want to save your data, **never stuck it**.
+- `on_unload()` allows you to have as many times as you want to save your data, **never stuck it**.
 Be carefully, don't enter an endless loop, CBR will waiting for you to finish

-## Something i want to say
+## Something I want to say
-- if you want to contect me, please find me with discord `rickyho#0941` or find me in MCDR discuss group
+- if you want to contact me, please find me with discord `rickyho#0941` or find me in MCDR discuss group
 - Please give me a `star` if you like this project
 - If you have some good idea, please share it to me